Here at Terranaut Club…

 - Advanced (ages 15-18)

-Our 🇨🇦 Canadian 🇨🇦 programs are currently offered in 5 communities across Nova Scotia and New Brunswick: the Annapolis Valley, Lunenburg, Halifax, Bon Portage Island, and Aulac.
+Our 🇨🇦 Canadian 🇨🇦 programs are currently offered in 4 communities across Nova Scotia: the Annapolis Valley, Lunenburg, Halifax, and Bon Portage Island.
 However, we’re always looking to expand our reach to new communities, and welcome potential collaborators or sponsors!